 - Kevin Kline was cast as Ernest, yet asked for too much money.

-- The original script has a number of scenes and elements that never made into the film:
+- The original script had a number of scenes and plot elements that never made into the film:

-- Helen originally wasn't supposed to take the potion until the film's final act, shortly before her fight with Madeline.
-(She would have aged reasonably since her last meeting with Madeline, but would still have been beautiful and glamorous enough to seduce Ernest and make Madeline feel insecure at the book party.)
+- Helen originally did not become an obese, insane cat lady, and wasn't supposed to take the potion until the film's final act, shortly before her fight with Madeline.
+(She would have aged reasonably since her last meeting with Madeline, but still would have been beautiful and glamorous enough to seduce Ernest and make Madeline feel insecure at the book party.)

-- Madeline's lover was originally a Latin cabana boy named "Marcello".
-The original screenplay included a scene where the two meet for sex after Ernest leaves for work, and another where Madeline calls him immediately after taking the potion to arrange a meetup.
+- Madeline's lover was a Latin cabana boy named "Marcello".
+The original screenplay gave him more screentime, included a scene where he and Madeline meet for sex after Ernest leaves for work (during which she discusses her feud with Helen), and another where Madeline calls him immediately after taking the potion to arrange a meetup.

 - Several still-living (at the time) celebrities were going to appear in younger form at Lisel's party, including Dick Clark and George Hamilton.

-- When Ernest enters the morgue to look for Madeline, he was supposed to be interrupted (several times) when a drawer containing the body of a priest rolled out on its own; this would have explained the crying nuns in the hall, as well as Ernest's sudden conviction that Madeline's resurrection is a "miracle" and a sign from God.
+- When Ernest entered the morgue to look for Madeline, he was supposed to be distracted by a drawer holding the body of a dead priest, which eerily rolled open on its own (repeatedly).
+This would have explained the strange, crying nuns in the hallway, as well as Ernest's sudden conviction that Madeline's resurrection was a "miracle" and a sign from God.
 (It's unknown whether the scene itself was actually filmed, as the deleted scenes have never been released.)

 - One draft of the script gave more depth to Lisle's character.
 Originally, she wasn't going to be merely 71, but old beyond imagination.
 Her deepest desire was to use the potion to preserve the greatest minds and creative talents of the world forever, such as William Shakespeare, Abraham Lincoln and Max Factor.
 Unfortunately for her, those great minds came to the same conclusion that Ernest ultimately did: eternal life is not a dream but a nightmare, and she killed them in retaliation.
 The fact that pretty much the only people interested in the potion were the vain, narcissistic personalities of Hollywood was a bone of contention for her.
 It brought her wealth, but not the collection of intelligent talent she dreamed of.